 The coronavirus lockdown measures have relaxed somewhat in the UK.
 This allowed me to head over to the tennis courts with my new tennis partner.
 Here’s what I made of it after a month of use.

 Slinger comes across as a blend between a big tennis bag and a nice looking suitcase.
 The whole thing feels very nicely made and of robust build quality.
 Its weight comes in at about 33 lbs (excluding tennis balls), but you’ve got a handle and pair of sturdy wheels down below so you can pull it along as a trolley.
 I wouldn’t suggest carrying it on your shoulders but you can do as there is a shoulder strap.

 The ball launcher is very portable.
 It may be higher than the competition but it is lighter.
 You’ll struggle to find a quality tennis ball machine under 40 lbs and they can go as high as 99 lbs for their big counterparts.
 Not to mention that they definitely do not look as nice!
 In a “zipped-up” state, there’s no clue Slinger Bag is a tennis ball launcher.

 You can put things in it such as tennis racquets, water bottles, towels and more.
-There’s a variety of functional pockets including a deep one at the top which holds the bigger items.
+There’s a variety of functional pockets including one at the top of the bag designed to hold the bigger items.
 Another pocket can be found on the left side and one more on the right.
 The last one even has a USB port for charging your smartphone while practicing.
 Nice touch.

 You also get the option of purchasing a little unit that secures to the handlebars to hold your smartphone.
 This way you can film yourself practicing.